cloud-gov/cg-site/_docs/deployment/logs.md

       cf bind-service my-app my-log-drain

-If your log storage system cannot receive logs via syslog or https, it may be possible to forward the logs to an application running on cloud.gov, which then sends the logs to your logging system.
+If your log storage system cannot receive logs via `syslog` or `https`, it may be possible to forward the logs to an application running on cloud.gov, which then sends the logs to your logging system.
 To accomplish this, the agent must receive logs over https (since cloud.gov does not currently support raw TCP applications).